 Being inclusive matters to us and that means being available to all women.
-However, accessing WI meetings may not always be easy for some, especially if they have a disability that requires a carer or if they have caring responsibilities for young children, both which may inhibit their ability to attend a meeting.
-So, our aim is to support all women enjoy great moments with their WI friends.
+However, accessing WI meetings may not always be easy for some, especially if they have a disability that requires a carer or if they have caring responsibilities for young children, both of which may inhibit their ability to attend a meeting.
+So, our aim is to support all women to enjoy great moments with their WI friends.
 As a WI Adviser, your guidance on this will help your WIs enable more women to attend and to remove any barriers to participation.

-NFWI provides policies on Carers or children/young people attending meetings and so WIs should be made aware of these policies to help them make their meetings as accessible as possible, there is more information in module 6.
+NFWI provides policies on Carers or children/young people attending meetings and so WIs should be made aware of these policies to help them make their meetings as accessible as possible, there is more information about this in Core Module C.